 The counters count the offering received at both services on Sunday after the 10:30 am service.
 This is a confidential ministry since all offerings are given with the intent that no one should know who the givers are or what is given.
 Once the offering is counted it is placed into a sealed bag for deposit into the bank.
 There are two counters per Sunday to insure accuracy.
 If you are interested in joining this ministry, contact Deacon Carole Anderson.

 Lay readers read the lessons from the lectern microphone.
 They are assigned the readings earlier in the week so they can practice before the service.
-Two to three lay readers are needed at each service so the liturgy is clearly a “work of the people”.
+Three lay readers and an intercessor are needed for each service so the liturgy is clearly a “work of the people.”
 The readers help set the tone of the service because the Word of God is read and heard by the congregation.
-Lay readers may also read the intercession prayers for the congregation.
+The intercessor reads and prays the Prayers of the People for the congregation.
 Contact Deacon Carole Anderson if you are interested in becoming a Lay Reader.

 Ushers / Greeters

-The ushers welcome and count the people.
+The ushers welcome congregants, hand out bulletins, take up the offering, count the number of attendees, and keep the flow of people moving during the Eucharist.
 Their job is to provide a safe comfortable environment for worship.
-Ushers/Greeters are the first people that a visitor meets so they need to be friendly and outgoing.
+Ushers/Greeters are the first people that a visitor meets, so they should have a heart for welcoming people.
 They hand out bulletins, take up the offering, and keep the flow of people moving during the Eucharist.
 They answer questions, help people find a seat, locate the restrooms, nursery, and the Sunday school room.
 They introduce new people to members of the congregation and invite them to join us for coffee hour.
-Once the service has begun, the ushers escort latecomers to their seats rather than having them hunt for seats of their own.
-They also arrange for people to take the elements for Eucharist up to the altar during the Offertory Procession.
-After the service they help clean up the sanctuary for the next service.
-Please contact Deacon Carole Anderson, if you are interested in this ministry.
+Once the service has begun, the ushers help people find seats when needed.
+Please contact Deacon Carole Anderson if you are interested in this ministry.